-If you’re looking to buy a shed for your home in the Northern Suburbs or elsewhere in Melbourne here’s a great place to start.
+If you’re looking to buy a shed for your home in the Northern Suburbs in Melbourne or in the Melbourne suburbs then here’s a great place to start.
 Whether you just need more storage, you want to protect your cars, boat or machinery or you just want a simple storage shed, you need to work out the perfect size you need.
 You don’t want to end up with a shed that’s too small or one that’s so large it takes up all your backyard.

 Does size matter?